 If your account supports the multi-brand feature, you can also create a unique signature for each account from within Zendesk.
 All three of these Zendesk signature types can appear together, in addition to the ChannelReply signature.

 That’s a lot more than most people need!
 But, it means you have four different building blocks for creating highly specific signatures.
 For example, each agent could have…

 Still not customized enough?
 Jeez, tough crowd.
 You can always use apps like Zignatures to tinker with your signatures until they’re more advanced than spacecraft.

-If you forward messages from Amazon or eBay directly to Zendesk, they appear with all kinds of data just lumped into the body of the message.
+If you forward messages from Amazon, eBay or Walmart directly to Zendesk, they appear with all kinds of data just lumped into the body of the message.
 In fact, there’s so much clutter that the Amazon message “Test message from Amazon to Zendesk” takes up more than two full screens on a laptop:

 eBay takes up the same amount of space while being even more confusing: